mahesh-ml/recAppLatest/recipe/README.md

 User can perform below CRUD opeartions.

-    create recipe
+    1) create recipe
-    update an existing recipe
+    2) update an existing recipe
-    delete a recipe
+    3) delete a recipe
-    and list all the recipe
+    4) list all the recipe
+    5) search recipe based on different criterias

 **OpenAPI definition**